 Pest control is the most actively consolidated SMB service trade in the US.
 Public consolidators (Rollins/Orkin, Rentokil-Terminix) acquire across nearly every metro; private PE-backed platforms (Anticimex, regional roll-ups) compete in the $1-5M EBITDA range.
 Search funds and independent sponsors target owner-operated shops to professionalize.
 Smaller shops ($300K-1M EBITDA) typically transact to SBA-financed individuals (often techs buying their employer, or operators from neighboring metros expanding).
 Multiples in pest control run notably above other SMB services — the recurring-revenue profile is what drives it.
 The memo maps which buyer types fit a company your size and how each tends to structure the deal.

 Most Pest Control businesses in the $1M–$10M revenue range trade at roughly 2.7× to 11.1× normalized EBITDA, with a typical deal near 5.8×.
 Smaller, owner-dependent shops sit at the low end; larger, manager-run businesses with recurring revenue reach the top.
-Your actual number depends on your books — that's what the diagnostic computes.
-The range blends recent lower-middle-market closings, main-street marketplace sales, and the Pepperdine Private Capital Markets Report.
+Your actual number depends on your books — that's what the diagnostic computes, blending recent lower-middle-market closings, main-street marketplace sales, and academic M&A survey data.

 Recurring revenue as % of total (80%+ is the bar), commercial-contract revenue %, MRR growth + low churn, route density (stops/tech-day), and a documented state-license succession plan.
 Each of these directly maps to how PE consolidators underwrite the trade.
 The diagnostic scores where you sit on each.